iquety/pubsub/readme.md

 ...
 ```

-## Characteristics
+## Características

 - Made for PHP 8.0 or higher;
-- Codified with best practices and maximum quality;
+- Coded with best practices and maximum quality;
 - Well documented and IDE friendly;
 - Made with TDD (Test Driven Development);
 - Implemented with unit tests using PHPUnit;